|Search Cool Running Community|

 I get that intermittently - different toes at different times.
 Sometimes, it's the shoe and/or the shoe I chose for a particular run.
 Downhill on pavement has a different impact on my feet / toes than even a really long run on trails.
 I use five different pairs of shoes (and sometimes none at all) and try to pick the right ones for the run.
 Seems to help minimize the foot and toe pains.

-< minimalist focus; 40-50 miles in 4-6 days per week; train on trails and tracks >
+< run exclusively racing flats; 60-90 miles in 6-7 days per week; train on trails, roads, tracks >

 8/2012 - Mile 4:47